-Volkswagen Poznań closely followed the work on the draft Polish law on the protection of whistleblowers, which accelerated after the European Commission sent a complaint to the Court of Justice of the European Union in April 2023 against Poland for failure to implement in the Polish legal system Directive 2019/1937 of the European Parliament and of the Council (EU) of October 23, 2019 on the protection of whistleblowers.
-Volkswagen Poznań has a corporate system for protecting whistleblowers, as described above, but after the final law is passed in Poland Volkswagen Poznań will have to conduct an analysis of whether whistleblowers' rights are protected differently in Polish legislation than under current internal regulations.
+Volkswagen Poznań fully implemented applicable requirements introduced by Polish Act on the protection of Whistleblowers (entered into force on 25th of September 2024) to implement in the Polish legal system Directive 2019/1937 of the European Parliament and of the Council (EU) of October 23, 2019 on the protection of whistleblowers.
+Volkswagen Poznań has a corporate system for protecting whistleblowers, as described above.